Hondurans: Other religions

+Honduras has small communities of Jews, Muslims, and Bahá'ís.

 Culture

 Honduras is a multi-ethnic and multicultural country with a heritage of more than 12 thousand years of history.
-28% of the Honduran population is indigenous from different groups or ethnicities that have left their mark on both the culture and the gastronomy of the country.
+8% of the Honduran population is indigenous from different groups or ethnicities that have left their mark on both the culture and the gastronomy of the country.
 Another element is Spanish, which left a deep mark on the culture of the country.
 The popular culture of the Honduran people, as in most countries, consists of artistic creations attended by large audiences or shows.
 Such artistic-cultural exhibitions are held during certain days of the year through very creative celebrations.

 Holidays

 Among the most popular holidays are; on September 15, Honduras' independence day.
 This commemoration is carried out with parades of schools and colleges throughout the country.
 Some companies also participate who adorn the parade with floats of any kind.
 Since the conquest of Honduras, the predominant religion in the country is Catholic, because of this, special interest is given to the Holy Week celebrations.

 The day of the Virgin of Suyapa is celebrated on February 3 of each year with a great pilgrimage to Tegucigalpa to give it veneration.
 During the Easter holidays, most of the population takes advantage of this holiday week that begins on Wednesday and ends on Sunday to walk on the beaches and spas of the country, and enjoy the tropical summer that is only enjoyed at this time of year mainly on the North and South Coast of Honduras.